inestacanho/inestacanho.github.io/index.markdown

 This trend is also reflected in the second interactive plot, which presents larceny/theft crime counts by district.
 Crime levels dropped sharply with the emergence of the pandemic and subsequent restrictions, but quickly rebounded as those restrictions were gradually lifted, returning to near pre-pandemic levels.

-Furthermore, it is also visible that San Francisco has experienced a significant reduction in larceny/theft crimes recently, since around September of 2023, primarily due to a sharp decline in car break-ins—one of the most common crimes in the city (San Francisco Chronice, 2025).
+Furthermore, it is also visible that San Francisco has experienced a significant reduction in larceny/theft crimes recently, since around September of 2023, primarily due to a sharp decline in car break-ins, one of the most common crimes in the city (San Francisco Chronicle, 2025).
 From 2023 to 2024, car break-ins fell by 54%, according to police data, leading to an overall 37% drop in larceny/theft incidents.

 While the overall number of larceny/theft crimes has decreased due to the reduction in car break-ins, it is worth noting that this data does not provide insights into other types of theft, such as pickpocketing.
 Given that our project focuses on tourist-targeted crimes, particularly pickpocketing, we cannot definitively state whether pickpocketing incidents have followed the same trend as car break-ins.
 Further analysis would be necessary to make conclusions about pickpocketing trends in San Francisco.